 Note: Benefits subject to change without notice.
 To receive a refund of the optional student support fee, a student must opt out by the refund deadline date on the student's individual class printout.
-Opting out of the fee and all of its associated benefits must be done in person during the registration period for the semester or term in question at any of the following locations: the Office of Student Development, Student Center, Room 102 or the Student Business Office, Seco Hall, Room 101 on the Valencia campus or Quad 1, building C at the Canyon Country Campus during posted business hours.
-Both locations will have extended office hours during the first two weeks of each semester and the first week of each term.
-Students may also contact the Office of Student Development directly at (661) 362-3648 to arrange for a special appointment if they are exclusively online students or if their work schedule does not permit coming to campus during regular or extended business hours.
+Opting out of the fee and all of its associated benefits must be done in person during the registration period for the semester or term in guestion at any of the following locations: the Office of Student Development, Student Center, Room 102 or the Student Business Office, Seco Hall, Room 101 on the Valencia campus or Quad 1, building C at the Canyon Country Campus during posted business hours.
 After the refund deadline date for the semester/term has passed, students enrolling for late start classes may opt out within one week of their initial enrollment.
-For more information, please check the Student Development Webpages on the College's Website at www.canyons.edu or email questions to studentsupportfee@canyons.edu.
+For more information, please check the Student Development webpages on the College's website at www.canyons.edu or email questions to studentsupportfee@canyons.edu.